 Your cat should be licensed and vaccinated for rabies.
 We also encourage microchipping.
 Call Orange County Animal Services for information about these and other services (including spay/neuter resources): 919-942-7387

 Keep the feeding station neat and tidy.
 Remove all trash and leftover food promptly.
+Please do not feed free-roaming cats unless they are spayed or neutered.

 Feed the cats at a regular place and time during daylight hours and only feed enough to last one feeding.
 This practice will not only help the cats get on a schedule, it will eliminate attracting other wildlife.